 All attendees, speakers and volunteers must agree with this code of conduct.
 We must all cooperate to ensure a safe environment for everybody.

-As organizers, we will enforce this code of conduct throughout the 2017 YNPN National Conference.
+As organizers, we will enforce this code of conduct throughout the 2018 YNPN National Conference, presented by IU Lilly Family School of Philanthropy.
 Organizers will be designated with a purple ribbon on their name tag and accessible at the Registration/Information Desk throughout the conference.
-Anyone who breaks this code of conduct may be sanctioned or expelled from the 2017 YNPN National Conference without a refund, at the discretion of the organizers.
+Anyone who breaks this code of conduct may be sanctioned or expelled from the 2018 YNPN National Conference without a refund, at the discretion of the organizers.

 The following behaviors are expected and requested of all community members: